 If you’re looking to improve your website’s SEO, directories can also help with that.
 A link to your website on a directory with a high domain authority results in a high-quality backlink.
 This, in turn, can increase your SEO and search engine ranking.
 So, when people search for specific keywords on search engines, your website is more likely to appear in the results.

 If you’re new to the world of business directories, don’t worry.
 We’ve covered the essential aspects of choosing the correct directory for you.

 The most important part of the process is finding the trade directory that suits you.
 Do your research; read reviews, ask people you know who have used directories and look into what each directory offers.
 Most trade directories are free to join; however, some may charge a membership fee, such as CheckaTrade.
 Membership varies between £69.99+VAT to £119.99+VAT.

 And depending on which you choose to join, you may be required to pay for leads.

-As well as trade directories, there are also plenty of general business directories available.
+As well as trade directories, plenty of general business directories are available.
 From Yelp and Yell to TouchLocal and WhitePages, joining will help you continue growing brand awareness of your company and creating backlinks.

 If you’re looking for other ways to take your business to the next level, find out about the other important elements of any brand or company.